International relations: Critical theory (post-structuralism)

-Post-structuralism theories of international relations (also called critical theories due to being inherently critical of traditional IR frameworks) developed in the 1980s from postmodernist studies in political science.
+Post-structuralist theories of international relations (also called critical theories because they are inherently critical of traditional IR frameworks) developed in the 1980s from postmodernist studies in political science.
 Post-structuralism explores the deconstruction of concepts traditionally not problematic in IR (such as "power" and "agency") and examines how the construction of these concepts shapes international relations.
 The examination of "narratives" plays an important part in poststructuralist analysis; for example, feminist poststructuralist work has examined the role that "women" play in global society and how they are constructed in war as "innocent" and "civilians".
 Rosenberg's article "Why is there no International Historical Sociology" was a key text in the evolution of this strand of international relations theory.
-Post-structuralism has garnered both significant praise and criticism, with its critics arguing that post-structuralist research often fails to address the real-world problems that international relations studies is supposed to contribute to solving.
+Post-structuralism has garnered both significant praise and criticism, with critics arguing that post-structuralist research often fails to address the real-world problems that international relations studies are supposed to help solve.
 Constructivist theory (see above) is the most prominent strand of post-structuralism.
-Other prominent post-structuralist theories are Marxism, dependency theory, feminism, and the theories of the English school.
+Other prominent post-structuralist theories include Marxism, dependency theory, feminism, and the English School.
 See also critical international relations theory.

 Marxism

-Marxist theories of IR reject the realist/liberal view of state conflict or cooperation; instead focusing on the economic and material aspects.
-It makes the assumption that the economy trumps other concerns, making economic class the fundamental level of analysis.
-Marxists view the international system as an integrated capitalist system in pursuit of capital accumulation.
-Thus, colonialism brought in sources for raw materials and captive markets for exports, while decolonialization brought new opportunities in the form of dependence.
+Marxist theories of IR reject the realist/liberal view of state conflict or cooperation; instead, they focus on the economic and material aspects.
+It assumes that the economy trumps other concerns, making economic class the fundamental level of analysis.
+Marxists view the international system as an integrated capitalist system pursuing capital accumulation.
+Thus, colonialism brought access to raw materials and captive markets for exports, while decolonialization brought new opportunities in the form of dependence.

-A prominent derivative of Marxian thought is critical international relations theory which is the application of "critical theory" to international relations.
+A prominent derivative of Marxian thought is critical international relations theory, which applies "critical theory" to international relations.
 Early critical theorists were associated with the Frankfurt School, which followed Marx's concern with the conditions that allow for social change and the establishment of rational institutions.
-Their emphasis on the "critical" component of theory was derived significantly from their attempt to overcome the limits of positivism.
-Modern-day proponents such as Andrew Linklater, Robert W. Cox, and Ken Booth focus on the need for human emancipation from the nation-state.
-Hence, it is "critical" of mainstream IR theories that tend to be both positivist and state-centric.
+Their emphasis on the "critical" component of theory stemmed largely from their attempt to overcome the limits of positivism.
+Modern-day proponents such as Andrew Linklater, Robert W. Cox, and Ken Booth focus on the human need emancipation from the nation-state.
+Hence, it is "critical" of mainstream IR theories that are both positivist and state-centric.

 Dependency theory

-Further linked in with Marxist theories is dependency theory and the core–periphery model, which argue that developed countries, in their pursuit of power, appropriate developing states through international banking, security and trade agreements and unions on a formal level, and do so through the interaction of political and financial advisors, missionaries, relief aid workers, and MNCs on the informal level, in order to integrate them into the capitalist system, strategically appropriating undervalued natural resources and labor hours and fostering economic and political dependence.
+Further linked in with Marxist theories is dependency theory and the core–periphery model, which argue that developed countries, in their pursuit of power, appropriate developing states through international banking, security and trade agreements and unions on a formal level, and do so through the interaction of political and financial advisors, missionaries, relief aid workers, and MNCs on the informal level, to integrate them into the capitalist system, strategically appropriating undervalued natural resources and labor hours and fostering economic and political dependence.